Countly/countly-sdk-ios/README.md

 This repository includes the Countly iOS & OS X SDK.

 Need help?
 See [Countly SDK for iOS and OS X](http://resources.count.ly/v1.0/docs/countly-sdk-for-ios-and-os-x) documentation at [Countly Resources](http://resources.count.ly).
+For more information about Countly Enterprise Edition, see [comparison of different Countly editions](https://count.ly/compare/)

 ### Other Github resources ###